 Yes!

-We will need willing volunteers for each age group.
+We need willing volunteers for each age group.
 Our program is only successful because of outstanding and dedicated volunteers.
-The Futures staff coaches will set the curriculum and provide training activities, but we depend on volunteers to assist with training and to help oversee games on Saturday.
+The Futures staff coaches will organize training activities and run practices, but we depend on volunteers to assist with training and to help oversee games on Saturday.

 Volunteer Responsibilities: